Your Local Broker, Internationally

 Owner’s Comments

-Indeed from her curved clipper bow, past her deeply varnished sleek contoured Edwardian coach roof to her diagonally grained varnished transom SPIRIT OF JOYRIDE is an exemplar of a bygone era.
+Indeed, from her curved clipper bow, past her deeply varnished sleek contoured Edwardian coach roof to her diagonally grained varnished transom, SPIRIT OF JOYRIDE is an exemplar of a bygone era.

-Seeing SPIRIT OF JOYRIDE for the first time, as she emerged from her 2 year, (1400 hour) refit program, a knowledgeable yachtsman was heard to remark – “If Riva built sailing yachts – this is what one should look like”.
+Seeing SPIRIT OF JOYRIDE for the first time, as she emerged from her 2-year, 1400-hour refit program, a knowledgeable yachtsman was heard to remark – ‘If Riva built sailing yachts – this is what one should look like.’

-SPIRIT OF JOYRIDE truly reflects the ethos of “tradition” by handing down the heritage and ingenuity of yacht designers of the past.
+SPIRIT OF JOYRIDE truly reflects the ethos of ‘tradition’ by handing down the heritage and ingenuity of yacht designers of the past.

-Her skimming dish hull owes much to designers such as Charles Sibbick of Cowes, famous for his raters from the 1890’s.
+Her skimming dish hull owes much to designers such as Charles Sibbick of Cowes, famous for his raters from the 1890s.

-Many of these innovative features disappearing from yacht design as a result of over zealous penalising by rule makers & handicappers or guardians as they increasingly saw themselves, mistakenly believing their role was to protect the “existing fleet”.
+Clipper bow – in 1875, used in the design of JULLANAR to make use of the measurement of L (length) under the rule of the time to gain more boat for rating.
+Many of these innovative features disappeared from yacht design as a result of overzealous penalizing by rule makers & handicappers or guardians as they increasingly saw themselves, mistakenly believing their role was to protect the ‘existing fleet.’

-Now over a hundred years later , the ideas pioneered by designers such as Sibbick , Soper , Linton Hope , GL Watson and Nat Herreshoff reign supreme .
-They maybe mistakenly considered “modern” by those unaware of yachting history, but they were all thought of a long time ago.
+Now over a hundred years later, the ideas pioneered by designers such as Sibbick, Soper, Linton Hope, GL Watson, and Nat Herreshoff reign supreme.
+They may be mistakenly considered ‘modern’ by those unaware of yachting history, but they were all thought of a long time ago.

-As Confucius said “To divine the future – first you must know the past”.
+As Confucius said, ‘To divine the future – first you must know the past.’

 Yacht Details